 Undertaking anti-money laundering checks

 In order to comply with anti-money laundering regulations, we may be required to confirm (or reconfirm) the name and address of our customers.
-We may also share this information with other areas within The Paragon Group.
+We may also share this information with other areas within Paragon.

 Obtaining information about you, and other personal details